 Private benefit is also directly linked to the concept of related party transactions.

-Charities need to be aware of the Governance Standards required of them, and be aware of the problems of private benefit.
+Charities need to be aware of what is required of them and their Responsible People under the Governance Standards, and be aware of the problems of private benefit.
 Charities should implement policies and procedures to prevent and manage them.

 See our guidance about related party transactions, and the requirement for charities to be for the public benefit.